psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [Eh] and correlation energy component [Eh] for the orbital-optimized MP3 level of theory.

+.. psivar:: OMP3 REFERENCE CORRECTION ENERGY

+   The additional correction to the SCF reference energy [Eh] for the orbital-optimized MP3 level of theory.

+.. psivar:: OREMP2 TOTAL ENERGY
+   OREMP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the orbital-optimized retain the excitation perturbation level of theory.

+.. psivar:: OREMP2 REFERENCE CORRECTION ENERGY

+   The additional correction to the SCF reference energy [Eh] for the orbital-optimized retain the excitation perturbation level of theory.

 .. psivar:: ONE-ELECTRON ENERGY